Cashback, airline miles, or reward points?

 Most consumers open their wallets or purses and have many options when reaching for a credit card.
 Credit card companies have rewards programs as a tool to make us choose their card.
 This is absolutely true in most cases, but we shouldn’t go into debt for those “rewards.”

 Rewards cards can be great and sometimes paying an annual fee for real rewards can be cost-effective.

-Take Jagger.
+Take Roger.
 He earns between two to three free flights each year from charging his Delta Skymiles American Express card; he also recently got a free hotel room after paying for his company’s holiday party with his United Airlines Mileage Plus card.